nealdb/xteve-vpn/README.md

 Webui can be found at `<your-ip>:34400/web`

 ## OpenVPN
 OpenVPN is built in but disabled by default.
-Currently the container has Surfshark, PIA and VyprVPN config files built in so all that's needed is to specify the ovpn file name with or without the .ovpn extension.
+Currently the container has Surfshark, PIA and VyprVPN config files built in so all that's needed is to specify the ovpn file name with or without the .ovpn extension..

 Surfshark I have found to be the best for IPTV, less buffering but this could be different for you.
 I only tested with PIA and Surfshark as I had accounts with them, more can be added in the future.
 I have also added the ability to use other OpenVPN config files so you are not limited to Surfshark, PIA or VyprVPN.